smartprix/pm2-ci/README.md

 `pm2 uninstall pm2-ci`

+## TODO:

+- Use an internal queue to process requests
+	- **Possible Problems:** If two pushes are done very close by and the tests of the first pass and second fail, we might stil pull the application to the second commit.
+As the calls are not done in a queue.
+- Use vizion.revertTo instead of vizion.update in @pullTheApplication in [worker](./lib/Worker.js#L168)
+	- **Possible Problems:** Might pull a commit newer than the last one that passed tests
+	- Alternative: Use nodegit to pull the application directory
+- Add better UI to fire off manual hooks, manual deploys.
+- Add overlay over test report to add a back button
+- Add basicAuth
+- Use a single tmp directory for tests, instead of recloning everytime
+- Wrap slack in notification class, add email as an option for notifications
+- **Add Tests**
+- Use existing ssh key to clone private repos
+- Add branch filtering
+- Add branch test running from pull request comments

+## Contributing

+Fork and submit a pull request.
+To run just do `npm install` and `node index.js`.
+To run through pm2, use `pm2 install .` in the directory you cloned the project.

 ## Credits

 [@vmarchaud](https://github.com/vmarchaud) for the original [pm2-githook](https://github.com/vmarchaud/pm2-githook) module on which this is based.
 Though this is much different in scope now.